jidongxiao/networksecurity/projects/dns_tunneling/README.md

 Due: 23:59pm, Friday, Nov 22nd, 2024.

-Your submission should include your source code and a README file.
+Your submission (via submitty) should include your source code and a README file.
+The README file should describe how to compile and run your program, and you should also include your test results in the README.

 ## Grading Rubric